Skip to main content

 Icon of stylized lightbulb superimposed on a Zoom screen

-Easily summarize meetings, share summaries of the meeting with others, ask Zoom in-meeting questions about what has already happened, and create and share cloud recordings that highlight key moments.
+Easily summarize meetings, share the summaries with others, let participants ask Zoom in-meeting questions about what has already happened, and create and share cloud recordings that highlight key moments.

 icon of stylized document with bullet list over Zoom window